I was asked recently about the perception of Obama in Europe.

-Unfortunately, from a European/international standpoint, little has changed.
-Obama is keeping with the Bush strategies/plans for Iraq, and doubled down in Afghanistan.
-He has not closed Gitmo.
+Unfortunately, from a European/international standpoint, little has changed under Obama.
+The new President is keeping with the Bush strategies and plans for Iraq, and has doubled down in Afghanistan.
+He has not closed Guantanamo.
 He has continued the renditions and the “black” CIA holding facilities.
 He has refused to rescind what Europeans perceive as the excesses the Bush era, especially in arrogating rights of sovereignty and exceptionalism regarding the ICC and other issues.
 He has failed to lead/execute on important legislative actions, from global warming to START.

 EuroYankee is a dual citizen, US-EU.
 He travels around Europe, writing on politics, culture and such.
 He pays his US taxes so he gets to weigh in on what is happening in the States.